rclone/rclone/docs/content/docs.md

 This can be used if the remote is being synced with another tool also (e.g. the Google Drive client).

+Currently only implemented for Openstack Swift, Oracle Object Storage, Amazon S3, and Microsoft Azure Blob Storage.
+If specified with other backends - even those that [support ModTime](/overview/) - the flag is silently ignored.

 ### --order-by string ###

 The `--order-by` flag controls the order in which files in the backlog